pgamer78/btt-recorder-docs/docs/startproject.rst

 Start a New Project (version 1.4.0-rc)
 ====

-Start a New From the Recording Section (Blue)
+Start a New Project From the Recording Section (Blue)
 =======

 **NOTE**: A new project can be started in the Recording Section ONLY when it is the first time BTT Recorder is used (a new install.)